Food, Other

 Let’s talk about in-flight meals!

-It’s important to make sure you pre-select it as there’s a chance the flight will not stock a ‘special diet’ option otherwise.
+It’s important to make sure you pre-select it, as there’s a chance the flight will not stock a ‘special diet’ option otherwise.
 While it would be great if the default meal served would be cruelty-free, we are far from a vegan world right now.
 So, remember to pre-order or pre-select your meal.

-Meals on Helsinki – Delhi Finnair flight
+Meals on Helsinki – Delhi flight

 This was an 8 hour 20 minute flight, with one meal served at the beginning and a snack before landing.
 I got my dinner meal before everyone else (the perks of pre-selecting a ‘special’ meal, I guess).